samgehret/citi_hikes/README.md

 # CITI HIKES

 Ever had a nice day on the weekend, wanted to go for a hike, but didn’t know where to hike or what to do?
-Citi Hikes is a full stack javascript application and hike  blog, focusing on day trip hikes from Washington, DC.
+Citi Hikes is a full stack JavaScript application and hike  blog, focusing on day trip hikes from Washington, DC.

 Check it out live here: https://citi-hikes.herokuapp.com/hikes

 ## Basic Concept
-* Use a RESTful API to return data and display on a Mapbox Map.
+* Use a RESTful API to return hiking data and display it creatively on a Mapbox Map.

 ### Technologies Used
 * For maps, Mapbox is used.